jubayer98/A-Simple-Client-Server-Application-Using-Java/README.md

 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contact

-For inquiries or feedback, please contact [jubayer98](mailto:your-email@example.com).

 ---

 Enjoy using this simple client-server application built with Java!